 What is Strawberry Puree?

-Strawberry purée really just means smooshed-up strawberries.
-Fruit puree is just any fruit that has been blended to a liquid or paste.
 Technically, if you just put whole strawberries into a food processor, that would be strawberry puree.
 But we are making a reduced strawberry puree, which means it has had the excess liquid removed.

 This is great for baking because liquid is not our friend in cake batter or frosting, so it allows us to get a much stronger strawberry flavor without adding all the extra liquid.

-What to use Strawberry Coulis for
+How to use Strawberry Coulis

 There are a variety of ways you can use your strawberry puree or strawberry coulis now that you know how easy it is to make!
-I love to make a big batch whenever I make it so I have leftover puree to use in other ways.
+I love to make a big batch whenever I make it, so I have leftover puree to use in other ways.

 - Frosting - Because of the consistency, it's also great to add to frostings.
 I used it in my Chocolate Strawberry Cake Recipe.